 The Leadership Team brings together members from psychiatry, psychology, and social work with expertise in cognitive behavioural therapy.
 The Team is committed to supporting the mental health community through promotion and implementation of the CBTm Classes.

-Dr. Kinley is a consulting psychologist with the Interlake Eastern Regional Health Authority and Assistant Professor with the Department of Clinical Health Psychology at the University of Manitoba.
-She completed a PhD in clinical psychology at the University of Manitoba.
-She has been providing CBT services for 8 years to individuals across the lifespan.
+Dr. Kinley is a consulting psychologist with the Interlake Eastern Regional Health Authority (Selkirk) and Assistant Professor with the Department of Clinical Health Psychology at the University of Manitoba.
+She completed a PhD in Clinical Psychology at the University of Manitoba.
+She has been providing CBT services for over 10 years to individuals across the lifespan.
 Areas of research include situation cognition and emotion, epidemiology of mood and anxiety disorders, and community program evaluation.

 Ms. Wong has a Masters of Arts in Counselling Psychology.
 She is a research associate and project manager in the Department of Psychiatry at the University of Manitoba.
 Her research focuses on mental health conditions, treatment, and program evaluation.
 Ms. Wong has over 5 years of experience providing Cognitive Behavioural Therapy (CBT), and works with individuals who experience anxiety, depression, and work-related stress.

 Shay-Lee Bolton, PhD